Tanu-N-Prabhu/To-Do-List-React-Application/README.md

 1. Visual Studio Code - [Download](https://code.visualstudio.com/download) here.
 Visual Studio Code is used as a code editor for this tutorial.
 > <b>Note</b>: Available for Windows, Mac and Linux.

+2. Node.js - [Download](https://nodejs.org/en/download/) here.
+Node.js is used for Run time.
+> <b>Note</b>: Available as LTS and Current.
+The difference between them is LTS is the stable version, and Current is the latest updated version, but it’s not stable.
+We often recommend LTS version.

 ## Available Scripts